romale/scantopc/README.md

 - Fails on Qnap arm system; somthing is wrong with PDF generation.

 # TODO:
-- Fix Qnap problem
+- Fix Qnap problem (update: seems to by tied to QNAP and not ARM architecture.
+Need help here)
 - Manage several MFP on the network.
-- better error management
+- better error management (still in progress)

 # CHANGE LOG
-* 0.2.2
+* 0.3
-	Fix: better error management
+	- Fix: better error management
-	Fix: better deconnection handling
+	- Fix: better deconnection handling
-	Fix: reconnection error
+	- Fix: reconnection error
-	Fix: PowerDown event handling
+	- Fix: PowerDown event handling
-	Code reorganisation: usage of event manager (again) Change in double side handling: if the new scan job has same number of pages as previous one, both jobs are merged into one PDF
+	- Code reorganisation: usage of event manager (again)
+	- Change in double side handling: if the new scan job has same number of pages as previous one, both jobs are merged into one PDF
-	Changed Printer Event constant pulling by usage by using timout / etag.
+	- Changed Printer Event constant pulling by usage by using timout / etag.
+	- Fix: better cleanup images in obvious cases

 * 0.2.1
 	Fix: Error when image takes to long